 Information on race, ethnicity, and income status for groups at the different participation levels (private anglers, for-hire captains, crew, and customers, and employees of recreational fishing businesses, etc.) is not available, because these types of data are not collected by NMFS or other agencies.
-Recreational and commercial fishermen and associated businesses and communities along the coast may be affected by the actions in this amendment.
-However, as addressed in the social effects analysis for each action (Chapter 4), the effects are generally expected to be indirect and neutral.
-Further, the actions in this amendment would not affect individuals differently based on race, ethnicity, or income status.
+Recreational and commercial fishermen and associated businesses and communities along the coast may be affected by the actions in this amendment (Chapter 4).
+However, the actions in this amendment would not affect individuals differently based on race, ethnicity, or income status.
 Thus, disproportionate impacts to EJ populations are not expected to result from any of the actions in this amendment.
 Nevertheless, the lack of impacts on EJ populations cannot be assumed.
-Finally, there are no known claims for customary usage or subsistence consumption of hogfish by any population including tribes or indigenous groups.
+Finally, there are no known claims for customary usage or subsistence consumption of hogfish by any population including tribes or indigenous groups in the Gulf.